Johnson Broadcasting: Company Troubles

 Johnson Broadcasting continues to run as a debtor in possession and two TV stations remain on the air.

 In October 2009, it was announced that Johnson Broadcasting may be forced to sell KLDT and KNWS to Una Vez Más Holdings, LLC.
 The sale of these stations to Una Vez Más was approved by the bankruptcy court on December 29, 2009 and has finally received FCC approval September 27, 2010 after the FCC rejected a petition to deny the sale made by Spanish Broadcasting System.
 The call letters for both KLDT and KNWS were respectively changed to KAZD and KYAZ.

 In 2014, Una Vez Mas' TV assets were then sold to Northstar Media, LLC.
 In turn, HC2 Holdings acquired Northstar Media in addition to Azteca América on November 29, 2017, making KAZD and KYAZ Azteca owned-and-operated stations.
-On October 28, 2020 HC2 Holdings Unit sold KAZD and KYAZ to Weigel Broadcasting.
+On October 28, 2020, HC2 Holdings Unit sold KAZD and KYAZ to Weigel Broadcasting.
 The sale was completed on December 29 and Weigel converted both stations to MeTV owned-and-operated stations on March 29, 2021; both stations retain affiliation with Azteca America via their third digital subchannels.
-KAZD moved MeTV to KAZD-DT2 and began a simulcast of Spectrum News 1 on KAZD-DT1 in July 15, 2022.
+KAZD moved MeTV to KAZD-DT2 and began a simulcast of Spectrum News 1 on KAZD-DT1 on July 15, 2022.